marczaku/104-csharp-oop/1-classes/README.md

     - It returns the result of the formula `from + (to - from)*t`
 - This is a very useful method to make things interpolate between two values
 - Either over time, or in a certain amount
-- You will use it A LOT during game development!
+- You will use it a lot during game development!
 - Check out the Samples to see it in action!

 ### Sample